mautic/mautic-drupal/README.md

 2. In your Drupal; go to **Modules** / **Install new module**.
 3. Upload the zip package you've downloaded in the step 1.
 4. Enable Mautic module.
-5. Configure Mautic module - insert Mautic Base URL.
+5. Configure Mautic module - insert Mautic Base URL and pages where tracking should be enabled.
 Save Confuguration.

 ### Form embed